Check your Foot Health. Participate in a 2 Minutes Survey

 What is involved in a Biomechanical Assessment?

-A Biomechanical Assessment includes both a Static and Dynamic Assessments.
+A Biomechanical Assessment includes both a Static and Dynamic Assessment.

-Your Podiatrist will take specific measurements with you laying down and standing up.
+Your Podiatrist will assess you laying down and standing up.

 - Non-weight bearing assessment of leg length, hip joint, knee joint, ankle joint, rearfoot and forefoot joints.